About Guides What I Use

 Create a skill that [describes what you want]

-The Skill Creator will interview you about what the skill should do, ask clarifying questions about preferences and output format, then build the skill with comprehensive instructions.
+The Skill Creator will ask you what the skill should do, clarify your preferences and what the output should look like, then write the full set of instructions.
 It also sets up evals (more on that in Section 02), runs test cases, and lets you give feedback before saving.

 Quick alternative (saves tokens)

-If you're on the $20/month plan and watching your credits, skip the Skill Creator and tell Claude directly: "Create a simple skill called [name] that [does X].
+If you're on the $20/month plan and watching your usage, skip the Skill Creator and tell Claude directly: "Create a simple skill called [name] that [does X].
 Don't use Skill Creator."
-It takes two minutes instead of thirty, but you won't get evals or a grading rubric.
+It takes two minutes instead of thirty, but you won't get the testing and grading features.

 Section 02